lamarkdown/lamarkdown/docs/core.md

 In most cases, the resources being embedded will be CSS styles, fonts, scripts, and images.
 Embedding is performed automatically, by either:

 * Moving the contents of directly-referenced `.css` and `.js` files into `<style>` and `<script>` elements, as appropriate, within the HTML document; or
-* In other cases, converting the resource into a [data URL](https://developer.mozilla.org/en-US/docs/web/http/basics_of_http/data_urls).
+* In other cases, converting a resource into a [data URL](https://developer.mozilla.org/en-US/docs/web/http/basics_of_http/data_urls).

 Font files will be subsetted (unused characters removed) before being embedded.
 Styles will be _recursively_ embedded, since CSS files can reference other resources, including other CSS files.
 Lamarkdown will not currently attempt to resolve resources referenced by scripts, though.